-- To make sure you've got the latest OpenXR runtime with all extensions present, launch the Store app from within the target device or emulator, open the menu in the upper-right, click Downloads and updates and click Get updates.
+- To make sure you've got the latest OpenXR runtime with all extensions present, launch the Store app from within the target device or emulator, open the menu in the upper-right, select Downloads and updates and choose Get updates.

-- Navigate to the OpenXR tab in the left pane and enable Use latest preview OpenXR runtime.
+- Navigate to the Developer Settings tab and enable Use latest preview OpenXR runtime.
 This enables the preview runtime on your device, which has preview extensions activated.

-- Confirm that the Runtime version shown on the System Status tab of the Windows Mixed Reality OpenXR Developer Tools now matches the required version of the preview extensions you plan to try.
+- Confirm the Runtime version shown on the System Status tab of the OpenXR Developer Tools for Windows Mixed Reality matches the required version of the preview extensions you plan to try.
 If so, you should see the extension in the Extensions list.
-Note that once a stable extension is available, its preview extension will be removed.
+Once a stable extension is available, its preview extension will be removed.

 See the Mixed Reality OpenXR repo for documentation of these preview extensions and samples of how to use them.